-In the 2022/2023 financial year, Ekotechnika Group generated sales revenues of EUR 175 million and earnings before interest and taxes (EBIT) of EUR 19 million.
+In the 2023/2024 financial year, Ekotechnika Group generated sales revenues of EUR 172 million and earnings before interest and taxes (EBIT) of EUR 13 million.

-1.1 Business model of the Group
+1.1.
+Business model of the Group

-The business activities of the Ekotechnika Group, hereinafter referred to as "Ekotechnika" or "the Group", comprise trading of agricultural machinery, sale of spare parts and the provision of services, as well as the sale of products and services in the field of "smart farming".
-Since March 2022, the Group has also launched sales of road construction and municipal machinery and equipment (the brands UMG, Russia, MST, Turkey, LiuGong, China).
+The business activities of the Ekotechnika Group, hereinafter referred to as "Ekotechnika" or "the Group", comprise trading of agricultural, road and municipal machinery, sale of spare parts and the provision of services, as well as the sale of products and services in the field of "smart farming".